 Psychometric testing recruitment origins

 Psychometric testing in recruitment has been around for a long time.
-The first tests of this kind were developed at the University of Cambridge in the 1880s, and in the years that have followed, psychometric testing has expanded to cover two broad areas: cognitive tests and personality tests.
+The first tests of this kind were developed at the University of Cambridge in the 1880s, and in the years that have followed, psychometric testing has expanded to cover broad areas: cognitive ability, personality, and skills tests.

-Historically, many companies have relied on the Myers-Briggs Type Indicator test to find out more about the personality of each job applicant.
-However, it is accepted that there are some limitations to this test used on its own, and recruiters are now using a more comprehensive range of psychometric tests to create a detailed assessment of each potential employee.
+Historically, many companies have relied on a single general mental ability or personality test to assess each job applicant.
+However, it is accepted that there are some limitations to using tests on their own, and recruiters are now administering a more comprehensive range of psychometric tests to create a detailed assessment of each potential employee.

 How are psychometric tests used in the recruitment process?

 Psychometric tests can complement other recruitment methods.
 Once the initial application stage has been completed, psychometric tests can be used to streamline a large number of potential candidates further before the interview stages begin.